hasura/ndc-spec/specification/src/specification/schema/README.md

 The schema endpoint defines any types used by the data connector, and describes the tables and their columns, and any commands.

+The schema endpoint is used to specify the behavior of a data connector, so that it can be tested, verified, and used by tools such as code generators.
+It is primarily provided by data connector implementors as a development and specification tool, and it is not expected to be used at "runtime", in the same sense that the `/query` and `/mutation` endpoints would be.

 ## Request

 ```